 Schedule your exam so that you have enough time to study, but there’s still an opportunity to take the exam again if needed.
 Pearson VUE, the Texas real estate exam administrator, notes that it typically takes 5-7 days of processing before the exam can be scheduled again.

-In order to get an active real estate license you need to have a broker act as your sponsor.
-You can have a license without the backing of a real estate broker, but your license would be inactive.
+In order to get an active real estate license, you need to have a broker act as your sponsor.
+You can have a license without the backing of a real estate broker, but your license will be inactive.

 Finding the right real estate broker can take time.
 It’s something you’ll want to start thinking about before you even begin taking the mandatory real estate courses.
 Square away enough time to interview several brokers over the course of a few weeks to make sure your goals align.

-All said and done, in 3-4 months many of you can go from being one of the students taking real estate courses to a licensed Texas real estate agent that’s helping people buy and sell homes.
+When all is said and done, in as little as 2-6 months, you can go from being one of the students taking real estate courses to a licensed Texas real estate agent that’s helping people buy and sell homes.